gilads-otiannoh24/react-context-api-analogy/README.md

 ## Run app

-Clone the repo aand then run it using node or any ohter js runtime
+Clone the repo aand then run it using node or any other js runtime

 ```bash
 node src/index.js